-The DNT Demo utility program is located in the PC Programs folder on the kit CD.
-The DNT Demo requires no installation and can be simply copied to the PC and run.

-1. Start the Demo on the PC.
-The Demo program start-up window is shown in Figure 8.6.1.
+The DNT90 Demo utility program is located in the PC Programs folder.
+The DNT90 Demo utility program requires no installation and can be simply copied to the PC and run.
+Start the utility program on the PC.
+The start-up window is shown in Figure 8.6.1.